ricardofviana/disaster_response/README.md

 # Acknowledgements

 - Udacity the scripts were based on the Data Science Nanodegree program
-- Figure Eight for providing messages dataset to train my model
+- Figure Eight for providing messages dataset